 Shin Kong Mitsukoshi also has its own supermarkets, although not every store has one.
 They mainly stock Japanese food, but as with most of these upmarket stores, you can also find some imported items.
 Recently it seems like their selection of imported items from outside of Asia has shrunk somewhat, possibly due to poor sales.

-Then there’s of course Costco which is the place to go to if you have a big fridge and freezer to fill.
-I’d suggest getting a Costco membership, it’s currently NT$1,500 for a year and you’ll save it on your first couple of trips there.
+Costco is the place to go to if you have a big fridge and freezer to fill.
+I’d suggest getting a Costco membership, it’s currently NT$1,350 for a year and you’ll save it on your first couple of trips there.
 It’s the cheapest place for cereal (bulk size), cheese, meat and loads of other stuff.
+More recently they’ve also started to carry things like Greek yoghurt and feta cheese and they also have smaller packs of cheese that you might have a chance to finish before it goes moldy.
 You can also get other useful things here like bread makers, small ovens (ovens aren’t a common household item in Taiwan, but more on that another time) and just about anything else you could need for your kitchen.
+Costco has recently (in 2014) updated their website and is posting all their special offers on the website now, in both Chinese and English.
+It’s also possible to shop online, but you need to have a Costco branded credit card to do so and it might be easier to get blood from a stone than to get one these days, as Cathay United Bank took over the credit card partnership some years ago and they normally won’t give credit cards to non Taiwanese.

 HOLA is a local version of IKEA to some fashion and they also sell a few food items, mostly imported things and you can find some bargains there at times.
 They have various size stores and the larger ones usually have a bigger selection of grocery items.
+It’s also a place where you can pick up a lot of other kitchen items, like pots and pans and various kitchen tools.
+They merged with the local B&Q equivalent (which used to be B&Q once upon a time) a while ago, hence the odd website.

 Another place that I have yet to visit that sells food in bulk is PnP food which seems to stock a lot of specialty items.
 They normally sell to the hotel and catering business, but they will sell to walk-ins at their warehouse address which can be found on their website.
 They will also order in special things for you, but be prepared to order large amounts at a time.
-There’s a downloadable list with products available on their website.

 Very helpful list Swede.
 I would like to emphasize the PX Mart stores.
 They are very reminiscent of a goof neighborhood market.
 The more you shop with them the more you discover how useful they are.
 And their prices are consistently lower.
 Good, and ever increasing, range of items.
 Yes, no fresh vegetables or meats selections, but they have fresh eggs, sometimes organic, and fresh milk and dairy items.
 Also wide rice, noodles and grain selections.